uttam-rao/Format-String-Exception/README.md

 | %x | hexadecimal (unsigned int) | unsigned integer in hex| value |
 | %n | number of bytes written so far, (* int) | numbe | reference |

+## The role of the stack

+printf() takes a variable number of arguments and scans the format string for format specifier to determine the number of arguments.
+Where are these arguments located?
+The calling conventions are different based on the system being used but at least some arguments are always taken from the stack.

+## How can format strings be exploited

+Format function can be exploited in a number of ways when an adversary is given direct control over the format string fed into the function.